JohnW876/johnwithey1/README.md

 ### About
 Designed to provide information on both the artist’s background and current services offered to the relevant users.
 The page is simply divided into sections with large headings to make them clear and easy to find.
-The content is clear concise and the services content guides the user to get in touch via the contact page to meet both the user and business needs.
+The content is clear, concise and the services content guides the user to get in touch via the contact page to meet both the user and business needs.

 ### Contact
 Featuring a simple contact form with message area to allow the user to make enquiries such as upcoming events, potential commissions, collaboration or agency representation.